mikavir/heartcare-hub/TESTING.md

 | Confirmation | ![screenshot](documentation/lighthouse-confirmation-mobile.png)  | ![screenshot](documentation/lighthouse-confirmation-desktop.png) | Performance score affected due to slow response time due to large image and use of external libary in mobile device |
 ## User Story Testing

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-Testing user stories is actually quite simple, once you've already got the stories defined on your README.

-Most of your project's **features** should already align with the **user stories**, so this should as simple as creating a table with the user story, matching with the re-used screenshot from the respective feature.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 | User Story | Screenshot |
 | --- | --- |
 | - As a returning site user, I would like to gain knowledge of cardiac surgery and what it involves, so that I can gain understanding. | ![screenshot](documentation/feature02.png) |